thekunalsingh/thekunalsingh/README.md

 ## I'm a Founder, Developer, and financial expert!!

 - 🔭 Founded mavyaX tech
+- 🤵 working on tech since 2017
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning AI/ML
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: Make people to read more books
 - ⚡ Fun fact: I love to learn new tech and amazing stuff